 Let’s see how it works.

 The MapForce Examples folder includes a database mapping and SQLite database that illustrate transaction handling and roll back.
-Of course, these features are supported for all popular relational databases.
+Of course, these features are supported for all popular relational databases, for common task like PostgreSQL to SQLite transformation, mapping XML to a SQL Server, converting JSON to Access, and so on.

 This mapping copies data from two database tables into new tables with similar structure except for one important difference.
 In the new_addresses table of the target database, is_shipping and is_billing are not permitted to contain null values, whereas they were allowed to be null in the addresses table of the source.
 This means errors will occur during mapping execution if missing values are encountered.